axbjos/docker_development_environment/README.md

 ## Things You Will Need

-1. A Computer (any OS, any processor archtiecture - this guide works on Apple M1 machines too)
+1. An internet connected Computer (any OS, any processor archtiecture - this guide works on Apple M1 machines too)

-2. A Hypervisor for your computer to run Virtual Machines: VirtualBox, VMware Fusion (mac), VMware Workstion (Windows/Linux) are popular options.
+2. A Hypervisor for your computer to run Virtual Machines:

+    VirtualBox, VMware Fusion (mac), VMware Workstion (Windows/Linux) are popular options.

     Apple M1 users can pick from the M1 version of Parallels OR the currently free (!) version of VMware Fusion for Apple M1 - google search for their public beta that went live in Sept '21

+    While they cost money, using VMware sourced hypervisors has benefits.
+VMware still rules corporate datacenters, and by using VMware tools, one is exposed to the VMware vernacular and terminology, would could be beneficial.
+They're products also work really well.

+    Virtualbox is of course free (and looks it)

 3. A .iso installer for Ubuntu 20.04.

-    For x86 CPU machines go here: https://releases.ubuntu.com/20.04/ For ARM CPU machines (Apple M1) go here: https://ubuntu.com/download/server/arm Make sure you download Ubuntu 20.04 SERVER - NOT DESKTOP!!!
+    For x86 CPU machines go here: https://releases.ubuntu.com/20.04/

+    For ARM CPU machines (Apple M1) go here: https://ubuntu.com/download/server/arm

+    Make sure you download Ubuntu 20.04 SERVER - NOT DESKTOP!!!

+4.